 (2) Time Deadline.
-A party that believes that it participated in a transaction that was the result of a Catastrophic Error must notify the Exchange's Officials in the manner specified from time to time by the Exchange on its website.
-Such notification must be received by the Exchange's Officials by 8:30 a.m.
+A party that believes that it participated in a transaction that was the result of a Catastrophic Error must notify the Exchange's Market Control in the manner specified from time to time by the Exchange in a circular distributed to Members.
+Such notification must be received by the Exchange's Market Control by 8:30 a.m.
 Eastern Time on the first trading day following the execution.
-For transactions in an expiring options series that take place on an expiration day, a party must notify the Exchange's Officials within 45 minutes after the close of trading that same day.
+For transactions in an expiring options series that take place on an expiration day, a party must notify the Exchange's Market Control within 45 minutes after the close of trading that same day.